bjcosta/landscaping/aesthetics/README.md

 **Linda Vater Garden Tour (Decorative)**

 This style is fantastic and I would love to try and achieve something akin to this style in our landscape.
 I am not certain it will be possible.
-One idea I would like to try is use the fruit/nut trees in the upper storey and then place edibles where possible, and where insufficient sun shaded out place decorative plants to fill in the gaps.
+One idea I would like to try is use the fruit/nut trees in the upper story and then place edibles where possible, and where insufficient sun shaded out place decorative plants to fill in the gaps.

 I like the balance achieved in this garden with the larger trees, shrubs near the boundary fences hiding them, the seating places is a focus area and destination in the scene.